Scout of the Year Program

 To be eligible for the award, the candidate must:

-• Be a registered, active member of a Boy or Girl Scout Troop, Venturing Crew or Sea Scout Ship.
+• Be a registered, active member of a Scouts BSA Troop, Venturing Crew or Sea Scout Ship.

 • Be the recipient of the Eagle Scout Award, Girl Scout Gold Award, Venture Summit Award or Sea Scout Quartermaster Award.